Jay-Jihyung-Kim/E_Commerce/README.md

 # E-Commerce

 ## About this Project
-Online shopping mall, responsive to various resolutions
+Online shopping mall, responsive to various resolutions.
+Every link will lead to Men's at the moment.